Quick Start

 5

 Critic consolidates experiment artifacts, performance breakdowns, and visual explanations into a structured final-report.md.
+The report keeps workflow-effectiveness judgments, case-level evidence, and auditable raw / adjusted artifacts when applicable.

 Design focus